Pelochus/rockobot/arduino/libraries/l298n-rockobot/README.md

 This README will briefly explain the what the functions of the library for controlling Rockobot's motors.
 All of them are very simple, so we will only take a look at each function and what they do, not how they are programmed

 ## enums
-We have created two enums for simplifying code reading, one for setting the direction of the robot and one for referring to a specific motor (or both):
+We have created one enum for setting which direction should the robot go:

 ```c++
 enum direction_t {